Google Home now boasts multi-account support, enabling it to tailor responses for up to six people through individual voice recognition.

 That functionality will extend to personalised playlists, commute time, news briefings and other preferences established within the Google Home app.

 In order to set up the device for shared account use, Google is asking owners to look out for a card that says “multi-user available” within the latest version of the Home app.

 From here, under the Devices list, they’ll have an option to “Link your account” and teach Google Assistant to understand their dulcet tones.

 Google explains: “So how does it work?
 When you connect your account on a Google Home, we ask you to say the phrases “Ok Google” and “Hey Google” two times each.
 Those phrases are then analyzed by a neural network, which can detect certain characteristics of a person’s voice.

-“From that point on, any time you say "Ok Google" or "Hey Google" to your Google Home, the neural network will compare the sound of your voice to its previous analysis so it can understand if it's you speaking or not.
-This comparison takes place only on your device, in a matter of milliseconds.”
+“From that point on, any time you say “Ok Google” or “Hey Google” to your Google Home, the neural network will compare the sound of your voice to its previous analysis so it can understand if it’s you speaking or not.

 Unfortunately, it’s only available to US Google Home owners from today, but it’ll roll out to early adopters in the UK “in the coming months.”

 Although Google Home impressed us upon an early review, it has struggled to live up to the functionality of the Amazon Echo, which is currently further along in its development.